 Finally, there is the Distinguished Gentleman’s Ride.
 Starting out as a small event in Australia, nowadays you can find men and women alike donning up their finest suits and firing up their (classic) motorbikes all around the world.
 With hundreds of cities and thousands of riders joining in, millions of dollars are raised to try and find a cure to manly diseases – if you can call it that – such as prostate cancer and men’s mental health.

-You can find the TRINAMIC MC team page here for the ride on 30 September 2018.
-You're more than welcome to make a small donation yourself if you feel like you can use a bit of karma as well.
+You can find more about TRINAMIC MC's first ride here. of course, you're also more than welcome to make a small donation yourself next year if you feel like you can use a bit of karma as well.